Anna868/simplified-concepts/Hilbert-Spaces.md

 If you decide to study any topic related to quantum mechanics, you are going to read the words "Hilbert space" a lot.
 That’s our annoying jargon term.

-In fact, the enitrety of the mathematical foundation of quanutm mechanics takes place in the Hilbert space.
+In fact, the entirety of the mathematical foundation of quantum mechanics takes place in the Hilbert space.

 So what is a Hilbert space? and what is a mathematical space in general?